axeldnd1980/infinity-paradox-game/README.md

 - Directors (controlling high level scenarios)
 - Reporters (to report to the police, to others within the game, to have you recorded, arrested, jailed)

+## Zones / territories

+Split up the game into zones that are demarcated via CV or the like, put special markers there.
+If you enter or leave a zone, certain behaviors are auto triggered by the Game AI, actors or others.

+## Indirect brainwashing

+To resolve the participants of all responsibility, let them abuse the NPCs with an indirect language.
+Why have empathy, right?
+It's only humans and animals we are talking about.
+Why treat their illnesses and let them live a happy life, right?
+Who cares.
+The language:
+- First assign a different identity to you
+- Then talk to that person and tell him what to do.
+Basically re-enact what you should do
+- Then you should follow
+- If you don't: you are punished

+Example: You have a team at a company, you use JIRA.
+Someone hovers over your name then someone elses, thereby assigning you a new ID.
+Then that person talks to the new ID guy and tells you what to do.

+Direct approaches:
+- Brainwash them via hypnosis (mouse movements, pen clicking sounds, stomping, ...)
+- Images (e.g. show them a pic of a beach island, to tell them to go there)
+- Then look at them like you are mentally deranged so that they get the hint that you are, in fact, a heartless, mentally deranged, animal
+- Sound etc. too

+Three steps: Compliment them, soften them.
+Do your bidding.
+Then insult them, belittle them.

+This is how you get what you want from the NPCs basically.
+So if you were let's say, a woman, and you want an NPC man with children, you could go on Bumble and then start brainwashing your new husband into doing what you want.
+If you do it as a collective (the women) you might expect the men to get desperate and to follow more.